bjankord/CSS-Coding-Standards/README.md

 ## Stucture

-Currently, the most efficient way to serve CSS for multiple devices is via 1 stylesheet[LINK THIS RESEARCH].
+Currently, the [most efficient way to serve CSS for multiple devices is via 1 stylesheet](http://andydavies.me/blog/2012/12/29/think-twice-before-using-matchmedia-to-conditionally-load-stylesheets/).
 Try to keep all styles in one stylesheet to avoid additional HTTP requests.

 ### Ordering your styles